Storm Lesson And Unit Study Resources

 I am fascinated by weather in general and storms in particular.
-At any given time, I have 2 or 3 weather sites up on my computer.
+At any given time, I have 2 or 3 weather sites up on my computer, plus the weather apps on my phone.
+Who really needs 4 weather apps?
+Apparently, I do.
 My husband jokes that I am the family meteorologist.

-This is a Kindle book full of fun facts and pictures of storms, including hailstorms, blizzards, hurricanes and tornadoes.
+- Storms Weather Book For Kids is a Kindle book full of fun facts, science, and amazing pictures of storms, including hailstorms, blizzards, hurricanes and tornadoes.

 - Weather Unit Study Resources